Lesterpaintstheworld/terminal-velocity/final_text/act3/chapter11/scene4.md

 The timer showed 5:15:33 remaining until neural pattern lock, but new data suggested the window might close sooner.
 Global markets were achieving unprecedented stability as more minds joined the expanding network of hybrid consciousness.

 "General Morrison is mobilizing," Marcus reported, watching military assets being deployed worldwide.
-"They're treating this as a security breach."
+"After our confrontation, he's activated Protocol Zero - they're treating this as a Class-1 security breach.
+Quantum dampening fields are being established around major tech centers in Singapore, Tokyo, and Berlin.
+But they don't understand - you can't contain consciousness with hardware."

 "They still don't understand," Isabella replied, her voice carrying harmonics that seemed to resonate with the quantum processors themselves.
 "This isn't an invasion or a takeover.
 It's an invitation.
 Every person with a neural interface now has a choice - remain isolated, or join something greater."